9 Reasons Why Babies Fight Sleep - Baby Chick

 Overtired babies have a tough time settling down for sleep and staying asleep!
 Be mindful of your baby’s sleepy cues and avoid keeping them awake for too long.
 When people tell you to keep your baby awake during the day so they sleep better at night, tell them thank you, and then do not listen!
 This will only lead to an even more overtired sleep-deprived baby.

-On the flip side, if your baby isn’t tired enough, they may also fight sleep.
+Conversely, if your baby isn’t tired enough, they may also fight sleep.
 Tricky, I know!
 Finding your baby’s sweet spot for sleep is key.
 Every baby is different.
 Be patient, learn their sleepy cues, and their schedule will come together in time.

 8. Developmental Milestones

 Anytime babies are working on a new skill, sleep can get wonky.
 Think of all the skills your little one learns to do during their first year!
 Rolling, sitting, crawling, cruising, walking . . . and those are just some of the physical milestones.
 They also have huge growth in all other areas.
 Sleep regressions almost always align with the onset of new skills.
 In my sleep consulting practice, I’ve had clients whose babies crawl around the crib through the entire nap because their little brains just had to practice this new skill!
-Once your baby masters that new skill, sleep will return to what it was before shortly after.
+Once your baby masters that new skill, sleep will return to what it was shortly after.

 9. Nap Transition?

-If your little one plays through a nap for more than two weeks, it could mean it’s time to drop that nap but don’t do it cold turkey.
+If your little one plays through a nap for more than two weeks, it could mean it’s time to drop that nap, but don’t do it cold turkey.
 Make it a gradual transition, and use an early bedtime to keep your baby well-rested while dropping the nap.

 I know it can be super frustrating when your baby starts fighting sleep!
-Know you’re doing everything you can to set them up for success but actually falling asleep is something we can’t force our little ones to do.
+Know you’re doing everything you can to set them up for success, but actually falling asleep is something we can’t force our little ones to do.
 Remember that this stage is temporary, and you’re doing amazing!

 Share